Boreeas/ircbot/README.md

 **Events** are fired by the bot on different occasions.
 Plugins can register event listeners to provide options that can't be covered by commands.

 The bot requires a Core module to start, to enable restartless updating even of core features.
-Any module with a filename that matches Core(\..*)? can be used as such a module.
+Any module with a filename that matches Core(\\.[^\\.]*)? can be used as such a module.
 A default implementation can be found at https://github.com/Boreeas/ircbot-core.
 Core modules can define any command and feature, but are encouraged to provide the following functionality:
 * Join/Leave channels
 * Stop the bot